-The fun shape makes them a big hit with kids.
+The fun shape makes them a big hit with kids (and 33 year old women).
 They’re also great for stuffing.

 Straight Neck Summer Squash

-When I was growing up we called anything green zucchini and anything yellow summer squash, even though zucchini are a summer squash.
+When I was growing up we called anything green zucchini and anything yellow summer squash, even though zucchini are a type of summer squash.